Gentex Corporation (GNTX) Reveals an Earnings Mystery

 GNTX’s Market Performance

-GNTX stocks went up by 3.31% for the week, with a monthly drop of -2.78% and a quarterly performance of 3.03%, while its annual performance rate touched 0.87%.
-The volatility ratio for the week stands at 1.59% while the volatility levels for the past 30 days are set at 2.28% for Gentex Corporation.
-The simple moving average for the period of the last 20 days is 1.72% for GNTX stocks with a simple moving average of -0.06% for the last 200 days.
+GNTX stocks went up by 5.61% for the week, with a monthly jump of 4.25% and a quarterly performance of 9.75%, while its annual performance rate touched 5.82%.
+The volatility ratio for the week stands at 2.05% while the volatility levels for the past 30 days are set at 2.21% for Gentex Corporation.
+The simple moving average for the period of the last 20 days is 5.00% for GNTX stocks with a simple moving average of 3.55% for the last 200 days.

 Analysts’ Opinion of GNTX